orobardet/gitlab-ci-linter/README.md

    root URL using '-gitlab-url|-u' flag, and the project using '--project-path|-P' or '--project-id|-I' flags. '--project-id' has precedence over '--project-path'.

    If your gitlab instance or project needs an authentification (which is the case on gitlab.com), you have to specify a personal access token with '--personal-access-token|-p'.
+   You can also use the flag '--netrc|-n' to try getting the token from the .netrc file (by default ~/.netrc on *nix, $HOME/_netrc on Windows), but not the token must be set on the 'account' field, not 'password' (to prevent conflict with basic auth).
+Also, the 'default' entry of .netrc is ignored. e.g.: for gitlab.com, the .netrc entry should be:
+      machine gitlab.com
+        # possible login and password definition
+        account MY_PERSONAL_ACCESS_TOKEN

 Global options:
    --gitlab-url URL, -u URL             root URL of the Gitlab instance to use API (default: auto-detect from remote origin, else "https://gitlab.com") [$GCL_GITLAB_URL]
    --ci-file FILE, -f FILE              FILE is the relative or absolute path to the gitlab-ci file [$GCL_GITLAB_CI_FILE] --directory DIR, -d DIR              DIR is the directory from where to search for gitlab-ci file and git repository (default: ".") [$GCL_DIRECTORY]
-   --personal-access-token TOK, -p TOK  personal access token TOK for accessing repositories when you have 2FA enabled [$GCL_PERSONAL_ACCESS_TOKEN]
+   --personal-access-token TOK, -p TOK  personal access token TOK for accessing repositories when you have 2FA enabled.
+Has precedence over .netrc usage [$GCL_PERSONAL_ACCESS_TOKEN]
+   --netrc, -n                          Try to get personal access token as 'account' from .netrc file (default: false) [$GCL_NETRC]
-   --project-path PATH, -P PATH         PATH of the GitLab project that is used in the API for Gitlab >=13.6.
+   --netrc-file value                   Path of .netrc file to use.
+By default, try to detect it. [$GCL_NETRC_FILE] --project-path PATH, -P PATH         PATH of the GitLab project that is used in the API for Gitlab >=13.6.
 Has precedence over path guessing from remote [$CI_PROJECT_PATH, $GCL_PROJECT_PATH]
    --project-id ID, -I ID               ID of the GitLab project that is used in the API for Gitlab >=13.6.
 Has precedence over --project-path [$CI_PROJECT_ID, $GCL_PROJECT_ID]
    --timeout value, -t value            timeout in second after which http request to Gitlab API will timeout (and the program will fails) (default: 15) [$GCL_TIMEOUT]
-   --no-color, -n                       don't color output.
+   --no-color                           don't color output.
 By defaults the output is colorized if a compatible terminal is detected. (default: false) [$GCL_NOCOLOR]
    --verbose, -v                        verbose mode (default: false) [$GCL_VERBOSE] --merged-yaml, -m                    include merged yaml in response (default: false) [$GCL_INCLUDE_MERGED_YAML] --help, -h                           show help